joysmith/Arduino-Step-by-Step-Getting-Serious-SENSOR-by-Tech-Exploration-/41 Internet of things with the Helium pltform/README.md

 ### 266. [2340a] Introduction to Helium<a id="266"></a>

+IOT: An application that combine things like small computer or micocontroller with service running on the internet

+- It could be a data logger: So arduino with bunch of sensor collected data from home, factory, lab, anywhere that data is send to some online facility, could be a database, data is stored, so later we can process it create chart, graph etc
+- we can use actuator like relay to control system online

 ### 267. [2340b] Helium hardware<a id="267"></a>

 ### 268. [2340c] Helium network explainer setup<a id="268"></a>